helins/dsim.cljc/README.md

 - An event is an instantaneous change in state having no duration.
 - An event happens at one specific point in time.
 - Time moves by jumping from event to event and from point in time to point in time.
-Between two point in times, in the absence of events, nothing happens, no matter how long the time interval.
+Between two points in time, in the absence of events, nothing happens, no matter how long the time interval.

 In addition: